balqaasem/settpay/README.md

 ## Introduction

 * SettPay is designed to help you unboard the Setheum and web3 ecosystem fast and easy.

+- Friendly UI.
+- Available for both IOS and Android.
+- Intuitive asset management.
+- Offline signature supported.
+- Secure local accounts storage.
+- Simplified staking & network governance.
+- Support for any Substrate-based blockchain network.

-On SettPay you get to enjoy these Setheum only perks:
+On SettPay you get to enjoy the following Setheum only perks:

 ### Cashdrops: (Just Unique to SettPay & Setheum)